sta/websocket-sharp/README.md

 If you set this property to nothing, the validation does nothing with the server certificate, and returns `true`.

-As a **WebSocket Server**, you should create an instance of the `WebSocketServer` or `HttpServer` class with some settings for secure connection, such as the following.
+As a **WebSocket Server**, you should create a new instance of the `WebSocketServer` or `HttpServer` class with some settings for secure connection, such as the following.

 ```csharp
 var wssv = new WebSocketServer (4649, true);